Usually, I update this article in October, which I think of as flu vaccination time.

-Not all of our patients agreed.
+Vaccination against seasonal influenza has always been a bit of a tricky topic.
 Many older adults are skeptical of the need to get a yearly vaccination against influenza.
 They aren’t sure it will help.
 Or they think that the vaccination will actually give them a mild case of the flu.
 Or they just don’t like needles.

 Or maybe they aren’t sure which type of seasonal flu shot to get: the regular one or one of the newer “stronger” versions, designed for older adults?

-So I agree with the CDC’s recommendation: everyone over the age of 6 months should get their seasonal flu shot.
+But let me share the bottom line with you right now.
+In general, I have always supported the CDC’s usual recommendation that everyone over the age of 6 months should get their seasonal flu shot.

 In fact, I’m about to go get mine.
 As a healthy woman in her 40s, I’m not that concerned about getting dangerously ill from influenza.
 Instead, I get my annual flu shot because I want to minimize my chance of getting sick and perhaps exposing my older patients to influenza.